HanqingWangAI/PSVH-3d-reconstruction/README.md

 This work is implemented using [TensorFlow](https://www.tensorflow.org/).
 ## Introduction
 In this paper, we present an approach which aims to preserve more shape details and improve the reconstruction quality.
-The key idea of our method is to lever- age object mask and pose estimation from CNNs to assist the 3D shape learning by constructing a probabilistic single-view visual hull inside of the network.
+The key idea of our method is to leverage object mask and pose estimation from CNNs to assist the 3D shape learning by constructing a probabilistic single-view visual hull inside of the network.

 <img src="./readme/img/network.png">